Chicken vindaloo is on every Indian restaurant menu because it’s seriously delicious. And you can make it just like

 - Add the vindaloo paste.
 Fry, stirring constantly, until it starts to darken.
 This should take about 2 minutes.

 - Turn the heat up to medium high.
 This is important.
-The heat is what caramelizes the onion base.
-It gives curry it's Indian restaurant flavour.
+The heat is what makes the onion base work.
+It gives the dish its Indian restaurant flavour.
 Add the diluted tomato paste and stir until bubbles form.
 This takes around 30 seconds to one minute depending on the heat.

 - Add 3 oz of curry base.
 Stir until bubbles form (little craters really), around 30 seconds.
 It's like a lively boil.
 Watch the video to see what I mean…

 - Now add 6 oz of curry base and stir briefly.
 Let it cook until the bubbles form again.
 Let it cook about 2 minutes.

 - Add the rest of the curry base and let cook until the bubbles form.
 Stir in the tamarind paste.
 Turn the heat down to low and add the pre-cooked chicken.

 - Let the curry simmer for about 5 minutes.
 If it gets too thick add a bit more curry base.
 Do not add water.